junglesta/wherenodoctor/_posts/2016-01-01-11-nutrition-eat-to-be healthy.md

 Sometimes nutritious foods are scarce.
 If a person is already poorly nourished, or has a serious illness like HIV, he should eat as well as he can and perhaps take vitamins besides.

 Vitamins taken by mouth work as well as injections, cost less, and are not as dangerous.
 Do not inject vitamins!
-It is better to swallow them—preferably in the form of nutritious foods.
+It is better to swallow them,  preferably in the form of nutritious foods.

 If you want vitamins, buy eggs or other nutritious foods instead of pills or injections.